primecitizens/pcz/README.md

 ## Go Language Support

 > **NOTE**
-> Currently our major focus is on providing support for platfrom natvie apis, thus most Go language features except those doesn't require runtime support are missing, this is mainly because most runtime features require allocation and scheduling, thus depends on platform apis we are working on (see [ROADMAP.md](https://github.com/primecitizens/pcz/blob/master/ROADMAP.md) for more details).
+> Currently our major focus is on providing support for platform native apis, thus most Go language features except those doesn't require runtime support are missing, this is mainly because most runtime features require allocation and scheduling, thus depends on platform apis we are working on (see [ROADMAP.md](https://github.com/primecitizens/pcz/blob/master/ROADMAP.md) for more details).

 - [ ] `append`
 - [x] `make`